kenmcmil/dslabs/handout-files/README.md

 model checks that systematically try as many message and timer orderings as possible, to better ensure your solution works in all (rather than just a few) cases.
 These include both safety and liveness tests.
-Safety tests check if invariants are violated along any code paths.
-Liveness tests check if some code path can produce the correct result.
+Safety tests check if invariants are violated along any code paths and the results produced are correct.
+Liveness tests check that a result is eventually produced for every request. path can produce the correct result.
 For each of the labs, the tests are cumulative – we test basic functionality first before proceeding to exploring corner cases.

 Finally, we also include a package to produce visualizations of your solutions to aid in debugging, e.g., to illustrate the sequence of messages, timers,